bmay51213/bmay51213.github.io/_posts/2020-11-13-lungcancersurvival.md

 ![png](/images/lungcancer/output_22_1.png)

 Age appears to be approximately normally distributed.
 FEV1 has negative skew as well as FVC.
 There are high values of FEV1 as well noted on this.
+These are unusually high and not typical.
+For the sake of this project, the outliers were included.

 Using bar plots, the categorical variables were then visualized.